codepath/android_guides/Getting-Started-with-Gradle.md

 distributionUrl=http\://services.gradle.org/distributions/gradle-1.12-all.zip
 ```

-The Android Studio Gradle plugin 0.11+ can support Gradle 1.12, so we can specify it here:
+The Android Studio Gradle plugin 0.11+ can support Gradle 1.12, so we can specify it in the build.gradle file:

 ```
 buildscript {